Consumer and Community Advisory Committee

 Current Chair, CCAC

-Mary is a bilateral breast cancer survivor who underwent chemotherapy and had a double mastectomy (2018-19).
-In 2003, she lost her son Preston, aged years, to sepsis, though sepsis was not communicated as the cause at the time – he had been suffering from viral pneumonia.
+In 2003, she lost her son Preston, aged 2½ years, to sepsis, though sepsis was not communicated as the cause at the time – he had been suffering from viral pneumonia.
 Mary consequently collaborated with the Mater Foundation to establish the Preston James Fund which enabled significant advancements in respiratory research and practice for children.
 Ten major areas of research were supported over eight years.
-Mary is a member of several health committees (local, state, and national) and has been guest speaker at numerous forums on sepsis.
-She shares her experience to raise awareness and help improve diagnosis, treatment and outcomes for patients who develop sepsis.
+Mary is a member of several health committees and boards (local, state, and national) and works closely with Sepsis Australia.
+She shares her experience and professional expertise to raise awareness and help improve diagnosis, treatment, and outcomes for patients who develop sepsis.
+Mary is a bilateral breast cancer survivor who underwent chemotherapy and had a double mastectomy (2018-19).
 Mary is a professional business communication practitioner and consultant with over 30 years of experience.
-She has worked as an Executive Director for the Queensland Government and is currently the director of her own company.
+She is currently the director of her own communications and engagement company.

-Mary says: “As a member of the CCAC, I hope to contribute to effective consumer engagement strategies and to specific George Institute research projects resulting in improved research process and outcomes and an increase in research funding.
+Mary says: “AAs a member of the CCAC, I hope to contribute to effective consumer engagement strategies and to support The George Institute to become a leader in the practice of consumer involvement in health research.

 Prabir Majumdar